skip to main content

 Just Beyond Via Margutta

-Turn right on Via Alibert until it meets Via del Babuino—one of the three streets of the famed Trident alongside Via del Corso and Via di Ripetta.
+From the top of the street, stroll right on Via Alibert until it meets Via del Babuino, one of the three elegant arteries of the Trident.

 Concierge Tip